asartori86/advanced_programming_2021/c++/05_copy_move_semantics/exercises/readme.md

 You are required to use blocks of memory (*heap*) locations which are linked together.
 Each of these blocks contains one component that may refer to another block.
 If each block (except the final one) contains a pointer to the next block, so that they form a chain, then the entire collection of linked blocks is called a **linked list**.
 The blocks of memory locations of a linked list are usually called *nodes*.

-Every node of a linked list, except the final one, contains a pointer to its immediate *successor*, and every node except the first one is pointed to by its immediate *predecessor*.
+Each node of a linked list, except the final one, points to its immediate *successor*, and each node except the first one is pointed to by its immediate *predecessor*.
 The pointer member of the last node has the value `nullptr`.

 The private member `head` points to the first element of the list.